-In 2017 we are celebrating 400 years of education in Uffington.
+In 2017 we celebrated 400 years of education in Uffington.

 The Museum is housed in the schoolroom that featured in Thomas Hughes’ book ‘Tom Brown’s School Days’.The building dates from 1617, and was built for Thomas Saunders when he founded a school for boys in the village.
 Saunders lived at Hall Place in Woolstone.